KaylaM786/Barcode-Scanner/README.md

 ### 1. Google Sheet & Apps Script

 1. Create a new [Google Sheet](https://sheets.new)
-2. Rename the first sheet to `Sheet1`
 3. Click **Extensions > Apps Script**
-4. Replace the default code with the contents of `code.gs`
+4. Replace the default code with the contents of `Code.gs`
+5. Create a new HTML file named `Index.html` and paste the HTML code in it.
-5. Save the script and name the project
+6. Save the script and name the project
-6. Deploy the script:
+7. Deploy the script:
    - Go to **Deploy > Test deployments** or **Manage deployments**
    - Set `doGet()` as the entry point
    - Select **"Anyone"** (if needed) under "Execute as"

-### 2. HTML Interface

-1. In the same Apps Script project, go to **File > New > HTML**
-2. Name it `Index`
-3. Paste in the contents of `index.html`

 ### 3. Test It

 1. Run `doGet()` as a test or publish the web app
 2. Open the deployed URL on a device with a camera
 3. Start scanning!

----

-## 🔐 Permissions & Security

-- Make sure your script is authorized to access the Google Sheet
-- If deploying for others, use **"Anyone with the link"** or **"Only myself"** as needed
-- HTTPS is recommended for camera access

----

 ## 📦 Libraries Used